How to cure STD without going to the doctor

 STD (sexually transmitted disease) is an infection that is transmitted from one person to another usually during vaginal, anal, and oral sex.
 It is very common and lots of people who have it don’t have any symptoms.
 Without proper medical care STD can lead to serious health problems.
 But getting tested is no big deal, and most STDs are easy to treat.
 Antibiotics were developed to fight infections caused by bacteria in humans and animals by either killing the bacteria or making it difficult for the bacteria to grow and multiply.

 Antibiotics are our best defense to fighting sexually transmitted infections since there is no proven alternative therapy to treating an STI.
-Treatment is testing and antibiotics.
+There are also natural antibiotics and herbal remedy that could help with the treatment of STDs.
 Sexually transmitted diseases (STDs), or sexually transmitted infections (STIs), are infections that are passed from one person to another through sexual contact.
 The contact in most cases is usually vaginal, oral, or through anal sex.
 But sometimes they can spread through other intimate physical contact and this is because some STD, like herpes and HPV, are spread by skin-to-skin contact.

 The most effective complementary treatments of STIs that is, those that go along with standard medical treatment involves prevention and patient counseling like Monogamy, use of latex condoms, avoiding risky sexual activities and medication compliance are some other strategies.
 Others employ vitamins such as A and C, zinc and carotenoids that increase immunity as an aid to prevention of STD.
 There are more than 20 types of STDs, including; Chlamydia, Genital herpes, Gonorrhea, HIV/AIDS, HPV, Pubic lice, Syphilis and Trichomoniasis.